 The Park is 600 acres of habitat that has been steadily developed over 20 years or more.
-Much of that development has been related to trails and natural features that otherwise has not been disturbed — there is a quiet beauty out there in the woods.
+Much of that development has been related to trails and natural features that otherwise have not been disturbed — there is a quiet beauty out there in the woods.

 Some features of the Park appear naturally.
 Some have been planned and constructed by the board and community volunteers.
 Others have been developed in partnership with local outdoor enthusiasts and user groups.
 Eagle Scout candidates often approach the Foundation with ideas for projects which they and their leaders and fellow scouts take on.

-In addition to adding Broughton-owned land to The Park over the years, in 2018 the Foundation leased 200 acres from Rudolph Farms, expanding the acreage under managment to 800 and connecting Broughton trails to the Marietta Trail System.
+In addition to adding Broughton-owned land to The Park over the years, in 2018 the Foundation leased 200 acres from Rudolph Farms, expanding the acreage under management to 800 and connecting Broughton trails to the Marietta Trail System.
 The Foundation also played a role in the development of the Devola Multi-Use Trail which gets a lot of use.

 Thanks to collaborations with user groups to develop facilities for specific activities, The Park is much more than trails.
 It attracts a variety of outdoor enthusiasts.

 The Foundation is managed by Ruth Broughton, Mary Broughton, and George and Nancy Broughton who have the full support of their families and a volunteer board of directors.

 As a private foundation that has managed its resources carefully, The Broughton Foundation is in a position to operate efficiently through advance planning.
 Success is thus measured in usage.